tc39/notes/es6/2013-09/sept-19.md

 NM: for example we only lazily make `function.arguments` do crazy things, so that's not an easy thing to spec.

-WH: do we really need new parallel/nondeterministic array methods?
+WH: do we really need new nondeterministic array methods?
+I agree that you don't want reduce operations that have serial semantics (add first element to second, the sum to the third, the sum to fourth, etc.) but could deterministic tree operations (add elements pairwise, then add the pair sums, then add those in paris, etc.) be sufficient?

 NM: the main one is `reduce`.
 You *can* do a tree-reduction, but that is not always the right thing to do on all architectures; it has a performance cost.